Towards the impact of GMC collisions on the star formation rate: Results

 \subsection{Star formation rate}

-Each simulation results in a different progression of star formation.
-For an example, in Figure~\ref{fig:allsurf} it can be seen that the systems themselves evolve differently, creating different structures.
-As a result, varying numbers of sink particles form in the different simulations, as shown in the figure.
+Each simulation results in a different star formation history.
+For an example, in Figure~\ref{fig:allsurf} it can be seen that the systems evolve differently, creating unique structures.
+As a result, varying numbers of sink particles form in the simulations, as shown by the green dots in Figure~\ref{fig:allsurf}.
 To investigate this difference quantitatively, we look at the star formation rate of each of the simulations.

 The star formation rate is calculated as:

 where $\Delta M$ is the difference in the mass of the sinks between the start and end of a time step of length $\Delta t$.
 These are calculated for each output snapshot available in all nine simulations.
 The results from these calculations are presented in Figure~\ref{fig:SFR} along with the total mass that has gone into star particles.